 The Hamilton Bermuda by Boat Video showcases the sights and sounds we experienced.
 Hopefully, the music I choose to accompany the video will provide an enjoyable viewing experience.
 So, sit back and enjoy our trip from St. Georges to Hamilton Bermuda…

 Any questions, comments or feedback about Hamilton Bermuda by boat?!
 Please leave it below.

-- Sailing around Bermuda – Life at anchor
+- To check out the next article and/or video in the Sail Bermuda Guide series, visit: Sailing around Bermuda – Life at anchor

 Or if you’re looking to sell up and sail away or just sail away consider getting my guides!